opensafely-core/ehrql/docs/tutorial/working-with-data-with-ehrql/index.md

 The data is in a directory called `dummy-data`, and in your Codespace you can open the CSV files in that directory.

 When developing your dataset definition, you can use ehrQL's `debug()` function to see the data you're working with.
-This is what the code in `dataset_definition` does.
+This is what the code in `dataset_definition.py` does.
 Let's talk through the lines of code.

 These lines make some ehrQL functions and objects available for you to use: